florianjehn/Societal_Collapse/_posts/2025-05-30-global_thermostat.md

 Theoretically, this also implies that you could gradually phase out the sulfate emissions to counter global cooling.
 Though this would likely be very difficult to time it just right, especially in a world that has just gone through a nuclear war, which would make global cooperation hard to come by.

-All this means that stratospheric aerosol injection seems like a very high risk, high reward strategy if you also consider the different hazards we phase.
+All this means that stratospheric aerosol injection seems like a very high risk, high reward strategy if you also consider the different hazards we face.

 ## Climate change + nuclear winter